Hy-Grade has evaluated no wood strapping, single wood strapping and double wood strapping. We choose to DOUBLE STRAP.

 Lets take a look at all options:

 No Strapping – without strapping you’re left using a membrane on the roof deck.
-This membrane is to protect against the condensation that will occur due to little or no airflow under the system.
+This membrane is there to protect against the condensation that will occur due to little or no airflow under the system.
 The condensation is caused when the warmer air above the roof decking, which is warmed from the attic space below, meets the cooler metal roof.
-The moisture in the air in between these two layers condenses due to the temperature difference (at the dew point) and the membrane is used to try to keep the condensation from leaking back into the house.
+The moisture in the air in between these two layers condenses due to the temperature difference (at the dew point).
+The membrane is used to try to keep the condensation from leaking back into the house.

 Double wood strapping solves all these problems by lowering dew points (due to its self-ventilation capabilities) and leveling while adding to the overall strength and stability of the roofing system.

-The 1×3 spruce battens are vertically attach to the existing roof with 3 ¼” framing nails that are “dovetailed” (nailed on angles) into the roof deck most often through the existing shingles.
+The 1×3 spruce battens are vertically attached to the existing roof with 3 ¼” framing nails that are “dovetailed” (nailed on angles) into the roof deck, most often through the existing shingles.

 Hy-Grade’s double strapped steel roofing system helps remove hotter air from your attic space(s) due to its self-ventilation capabilities which lowers your energy bills in the summer.
 Along with proper attic insulation and ventilation it can lower your heating bills in the winter too.

 A 2012 study prepared for the U. S. Department of Energy Buildings Technology Program and conducted at the Oak Ridge National Testing Laboratory in Oak Ridge, TN showed that “Above Sheathing Ventilation” or ASV, which is exactly what double wood strapping creates, saves more than 30% in energy consumption when compared to direct-to-deck roof systems.